andress5990/Poster_Latex/README.md

 # UCL poster class for LaTeX

-by Rob Stanley
+**by Rob Stanley** robert.stanley.10@ucl.ac.uk

-A poster class for LaTeX that attempts to follow the [UCL Corporate Identity](http://www.ucl.ac.uk/corporate-identity).
+A poster class for LaTeX that follows the [UCL Corporate Identity](http://www.ucl.ac.uk/corporate-identity).

+**This package is unofficial and is not supported by UCL.**

-Currently only compilation with XeLaTeX is supported.
+Only compilation with XeLaTeX is currently supported.

 ## Installation and usage

-Copy the `uclposter.sty` file to the directory containing the poster LaTeX file.
+Copy the `uclposter.cls` file to the directory containing the poster LaTeX file.
 No additional files are needed (the banner/logo is included entirely as vector drawing code).

 An example of how the class is used is given in the `example.tex` file.